OpenMeasurement/audience_modeling_toolbox/README.md

 ## A recipe to generate a *virtual society*

+_**Want to skip and get your hands dirty instead:** [try it out for yourself on a google colab notebook](https://colab.research.google.com/github/OpenMeasurement/virtual_society_modeling_framework/blob/main/showcase.ipynb)._

 Below we illustrates the step to create assginment of to virtual societies.

 <img src="./img/virtual_assignment.png" alt="virtual_assignment" width="800"/>